dedis/odyssey/docs/setup.md

 Note that this target compile "bcadmin" and "csadmin" with the v3.4.4 of cothority, which could erase a more recent version that is already in your
 $GOPATH.
-If you do not want that you can manually select the needed executables:
+If you do not want that you can manually select the needed executables and ignore bcadmin and csadmin:

 ```make
 make catadmin cryptutil pcadmin